piotrek1555/Azure-Fundamentals-Workshops/Instructions/01-Virtual-machines/1-Create-a-basic-virtual-machine-from-portal.md

     | Virtual machine image | **Windows Server 2019 Datacenter - Gen1** |

     ###### Azure Spot instance
-    Leave `Azure Spot instance` unchecked.
+    Leave `Run with Azure Spot discount` unchecked.
 That's a setting that allows Azure to stop and deallocate a virtual machine if Azure needs that compute capacity back for whatever reason.

     ###### Size
     And lastly in this section, for `size` pick a smaller virtual machine size from the list of VM sizes available for selected region, since you don't need a ton of capacity for this demo purpose.